-- table_name (optional defaults to hibernate_sequences): the name of the table to be used. - value_column_name (optional defaults to next_val): the name of the column on the table that is used to hold the value. - segment_column_name (optional defaults to sequence_name): the name of the column on the table that is used to hold the "segment key".
-This is the value which identifies which increment value to use. - segment_value (optional defaults to default): The "segment key" value for the segment from which we want to pull increment values for this generator. - segment_value_length (optional defaults to 255): Used for schema generation; the column size to create this segment key column. - initial_value (optional defaults to 1): The initial value to be retrieved from the table. - increment_size (optional defaults to 1): The value by which subsequent calls to the table should differ. - optimizer (optional defaults to ??): See Section 5.1.5.8.1, "Identifier generator optimization".
+- table_name (optional defaults to hibernate_sequences): the name of the table to be used. schema and catalog parameters can be additionally used to qualify the sequence name. - value_column_name (optional defaults to next_val): the name of the column on the table that is used to hold the value. - segment_column_name (optional defaults to sequence_name): the name of the column on the table that is used to hold the "segment key".
+This is the value which identifies which increment value to use. - segment_value (optional defaults to default unless prefer_entity_table_as_segment_value is true): The "segment key" value for the segment from which we want to pull increment values for this generator. - segment_value_length (optional defaults to 255): Used for schema generation; the column size to create this segment key column. - prefer_entity_table_as_segment_value (optional defaults to false): If segment_value is not specified, whether it should defaults to the entity table name or to default. - initial_value (optional defaults to 1): The initial value to be retrieved from the table. - increment_size (optional defaults to 1): The value by which subsequent calls to the table should differ. - optimizer (optional defaults to none if increment_size is 1): See Section 5.1.5.9.1, "Identifier generator optimization".

-5.1.5.8.1.
+5.1.5.9.1.
 Identifier generator optimization

 For identifier generators that store values in the database, it is inefficient for them to hit the database on each and every call to generate a new identifier value.
 Instead, you can group a bunch of them in memory and only hit the database when you have exhausted your in-memory value group.
 This is the role of the pluggable optimizers.
-Currently only the two enhanced generators (Section 5.1.5.8, "Enhanced identifier generators" support this operation.
+Currently only the two enhanced generators (Section 5.1.5.9, "Enhanced identifier generators" support this operation.